EgonOlsen71/moscription/README.md

 The repository contains all game assets and source code.
 If you are interested only in the playable, pre-built version, download the d64 image from here: https://github.com/EgonOlsen71/moscription/blob/main/build/moscription_AD.d64

-Moscription has been written in BASIC and compiled using MOSpeed: https://github.com/EgonOlsen71/basicv2
+Moscription was written in BASIC and compiled using MOSpeed: https://github.com/EgonOlsen71/basicv2